Promo code SPRING2022 will be automatically applied at checkout!

 Researchers have studied the effects of supplementing with magnesium and vitamin B6 together on the symptoms of PMS.
 Magnesium on its own may help alleviate period cramps.

-If you prefer to consume magnesium through whole food sources, try adding extra green leafy vegetables, nuts/seeds, legumes, or whole grains to each meal.
+If you prefer to increase your magnesium levels through whole food sources, add extra green vegetables, seafood, nuts/seeds, legumes, or whole grains to each meal.

 Track Your Changing Hormone Levels